Anvi98/semEval2024_code/README.md

 ### Requirements
 To be able to reproduce the work, you will need to create a virtual environment and install the dependencies we  used.
 The main ones are: scikit-learn, spacy, nltk and sentence_transformers.
 But it is better, you install the dependencies from the requirements.txt in the folder.
 For the jupyer notebook code, it will be easy to know the dependencies needed.

-NB: The OS under we perform the experiment is **LINUX UBUNTU 22.04**, concerning the script.
+NB: The OS under we perform the experiment is **LINUX UBUNTU 22.04**, concerning the scripts.

 So, first thing is to clone the repo, and set it locally:
 ```